BenjaminWills/programming-notes/CDP_training/cdp.md

 ## Why does it exist

 The need stems from the time consuming nature of data integration, analysing the data and finally delivering the business critical data.
 The `CDP` allows you to accelerate this process as a `bootstrapper for the cloud`

+## What are the advantages?

+- Accelerate `time to value`
+  - Cut solution build time by up to `70%` compared with traditional deploymenyts, using the bootstrappers provided by the CDP
+  - Reduced effort for IT teams
+- De-risk-ing platforms
+  - Deployment via CDP is thoroughly tested
+  - Tested product combos

+## Capabilities

+- Data acquisition
+- Data processing and storage
+- Data optimisation for ML and Analytics
+- Support for advanced analytics
+- Secure by design with built in data controls